1985 Buffalo Bills season

 The 1985 Buffalo Bills season was the franchise's 16th season in the National Football League, and the 26th overall.
 It was Buffalo's second-consecutive 2–14 season.
 Head coach Kay Stephenson was fired after an 0–4 start.
 Defensive coordinator Hank Bullough took over, going 2–10 for the remainder of the season.
 For the second consecutive season, the Bills went winless on the road.

 Season summary

-The Bills' offense was anemic; its 200 points scored is the lowest total in the 1980s, and the lowest total in team history for a sixteen-game schedule.
+The Bills' offense was anemic; its 200 points scored was the lowest total in the 1980s, and the lowest total in team history for a sixteen-game schedule.
 Having concluded that longtime starting quarterback Joe Ferguson's career was over after a spike in interceptions in the early 1980s, the Bills cut him in the offseason.
 (The assumption would be in error, as Ferguson would sign with the Detroit Lions and play an additional six seasons in the NFL after being released.)
 Ferguson's replacements, quarterbacks Vince Ferragamo and Bruce Mathison, only produced 9 passing touchdowns all season, while combining for a league-high 31 interceptions.
 Buffalo scored fewer than ten points in seven of its sixteen games.
 The team’s point-differential of negative-181 is the third-worst in franchise history.